Skip to Main Content

 Stone Walls and Serious Pours: Split's Bar Scene Finds Its Footing

 Croatia's Dalmatian coast spent the better part of two decades building a reputation on wine tourism and waterfront dining, but Split's drinking culture has been quietly shifting.
 The city's older bar economy ran on tourist throughput and easy cocktails near the Riva promenade.
 What's emerged more recently, inside the labyrinthine passages of Diocletian's Palace and the streets radiating from it, is a smaller cluster of bars oriented around product depth rather than footfall.
-Tri Volta, at Dosud ul.
-9 in the heart of the old town, belongs to that more considered tier.
+Tri Volta, a casual bar at Dosud ul.
+9 in Split, belongs to that more considered tier.

 In the current moment for European cocktail bars, the question of how a bar curates its spirits selection has become as revealing as what it actually pours.
 A well-assembled back bar implies sourcing discipline, a point of view on producers and regions, and enough confidence to omit crowd-pleasing volume brands in favor of bottles that make an argument.
 The bars in Croatia that are drawing the most serious attention, from locals who drink deliberately and from visiting drinkers who have already worked through the obvious stops in Dubrovnik or Zagreb, tend to be the ones where the back bar has been built rather than just stocked.